sensu/sensu-docs/content/sensu-go/6.7/web-ui/sensu-catalog.md

 ## Find integrations

 Find integrations in the Sensu Catalog by browsing [alphabetized][15], [categorized][16], and [metadata-based][17] lists.
-You can also [search][19] the Sensu Catalog by display_name, class, provider, and tags.
+You can also [search][19] the Sensu Catalog based on integration metadata.

 ### Browse the alphabetized list